Praedico-Rail/test-reporter/README.md

 # Test Reporter

+This fork generates Github Summaries rather than check-runs as that provides a more consistant expirence in Github.

 This [Github Action](https://github.com/features/actions) displays test results from popular testing frameworks directly in GitHub.

 ✔️ Parses test results in XML or JSON format and creates nice report as GitHub Check Run or GitHub Actions job summaries